yaojinhui1993/learn/Laravel-Nova/learn.md

   Policy map a model in AuthServiceProvider, when check current user whether have permission to manipulate the given model.
   FormRequest@authorize method do the same thing.
   The is part of Laravel authorization system.

+## Wrap up

+  Laravel-Nova is a spa application.
+It's built by Vue.
+So I think that I should stick in Vue community to code my program.
+Nova load by Laravel Blade, and get data from server through api.
+The authentication, resource, lenses, chart and so on are all gotten from api.
+Laravel pass global config to DOM window instance.
+That's all 😅.